glennlopez/glennlopez/README.md

 I'm <b>Glenn Lopez</b>, a self-taught programmer, maintainer and enthusiast of all things open-sourced.
 My experience and background is mainly in electronics and aerospace but enjoy writing code for fun/as a hobby.
 I take great care in the experience, architecture, and quality of all the things I build.
 Outside of programming, I enjoy working on embedded systems (microcontrollers and FPGAs), 3D modeling, graphics design, MCAD, ECAD, computer aided machining, and dabbling in Cyber Security ([Capture the Flag](https://ctf.hacker101.com)).

 🚧 <b>Stuff I'm working on:</b>
-- 🌱 I’m currently learning HarvardX's [CS50](https://cs50.harvard.edu/x/2022/) and Fullstack Development at [freecodecamp.org](https://www.freecodecamp.org/)
+- 🌱 I’m currently learning HarvardX's [CS50](https://cs50.harvard.edu/x/2022/) and earning my Fullstack certification at [freecodecamp.org](https://www.freecodecamp.org/)
 - 👯 I’m looking to collaborate on small technical projects
 - 🤔 I’m looking for help with designing F4 and F7 flight controllers at a hardware level
 - 💬 Ask me about FPV Drones